 After extensively researching and testing the best business phone systems, we found that 8×8 is the best Vonage alternative.
 8×8 has a better range of CRM and helpdesk integrations than Vonage, and scored full marks for security, integrations, and customer support in our independent testing.

-While Vonage is a good VoIP solution, particularly for customer services and sales teams, it does have limitations.
+While Vonage is one of the top VoIP providers, particularly for customer services and sales teams, it does have limitations.
 For example, some of its best features are gated behind more expensive plans or only available as paid add-ons, and analytics features are pretty basic.

 8×8 isn’t the only Vonage alternative out there.
 We’ve collected a wide range of the best cheap VoIP providers that could be a better fit for your business than Vonage, analyzing everything from features and integrations to security and pricing.